mavi888/workshop-aws-getting-started-amplify/docs/add-ai.md

 6. Then we need to modify our API.
 Now we will add to the API a new attribute for the note, that is the sentiment.
 So everytime we create a new note the sentiment of the note is stored in the database with the content of the note.

 For that we need to modify the existing GraphQL schema.
-Go to the folder "amplify --> backend --> api" and there you will find a file called schema.graphql.
+Go to the folder "amplify --> backend --> api --> notesapp" and there you will find a file called schema.graphql.
 Modify it to look like this.

 ```
 type Note